jordynsaltzman/budget-tracker/README.md

 Visit deployed site [here.](https://jordyns-budget-tracker.herokuapp.com/)

 To create this application, I used the Service Worker and Cache APIs to cache assets and API responses to ensure the application works without an internet connection.
-Users can enter transactions while offline, and When brought back online, the withdrawals, deposits, and account balance will populate accordingly.
+Users can enter transactions while offline, and when brought back online, the withdrawals, deposits, and account balance will populate accordingly.

 ## Preview